anonyco/IDL-Property-Observer/README.md

 # IDL-Property-Observer
 Plug changes like HTMLInputElement.value into MutationObservers.
-Framework agnostic! **Not responsible for ther poor programming practices that it demonstrates!** This library overwrites native prototypes.
+Framework agnostic! **Not responsible for the poor programming practices that it demonstrates!** This library overwrites native prototypes.
 Please only use this library as a last-resort if you have a finished project and do not have the time to go back and change the code to fire a common handler on IDL property changes.

 ### Quick Start